The Literacy Learning Project

 - clear and explicit weekly routines and procedures that include visuals

 - the use of specific strategies to ensure students learn to refocus their attention

 - The gradual Introduction of new concepts, ensuring that the working memory is not overloaded

 How will this be achieved and measured?

-Our learning intervention specialists are practicing teachers who use The Spalding Method as a literacy framework to support the students.
+Our learning intervention specialists are practicing teachers who use evidenced based pedagogy including, explicit teaching, collaborative learning, gradual exposure, repetition, modelling.
+They will use rogress monitoring to support the students individual growth and needs.
 In addition, their combined experiences working with students with learning difficulties and disabilities, will ensure that they can make appropriate adjustments to support learning as required.

 Sessions are also supported and attended by a psychologist to assist with executive functioning, anxiety and behavioural support as required.
-The lessons will be in a small group setting, running for 90 minutes and will comprise of fast-paced, sequential, integrated learning activities and games.
+The lessons will be in a small group setting, running for 60 minutes and will consist of fast-paced, sequential, integrated learning activities and games.

 The Use of Non-Cognitive Factors to Support Learning

 As well as developing the skills required for academic study, we aim to integrate behaviours, skills and attitudes that are essential for learning success.
 This program encompasses the following: